netbek/dw-analytics/docs/07-operations.md

 |--------------------------------------|-------------------------------------------------------------------|
 | Use `psql` installed on host machine | `psql -h localhost -p 29110 -U prefect -d prefect`                |
 | Use `psql` installed in container    | `docker compose exec prefect-postgres psql -U prefect -d prefect` |

-## Monitoring

-The resource usage of the Docker containers can be monitored with [Grafana](http://localhost:29320).

 ## Resources